Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Introduction

 To study the role of connectivity in shaping the properties of clusters and galaxies, it is crucial to reconstruct the skeleton of the cosmic web.
 However, this requires addressing two key challenges: the definition of filaments and their detection \citep[see e.g.][for a review of filament finders]{Libeskind2017}.
 Over the past decade, various filament-finding techniques have been developed and applied to both simulations and observations.
-Among them, \disperse \citep[DIScrete PERsistent Structure Extractor,][]{DISPERSE} and \trex \citep[Tree-based Ridge Extractor,][]{TREX} are widely used on discrete data.
+Among these techniques, \disperse \citep[DIScrete PERsistent Structure Extractor,][]{DISPERSE} and \trex \citep[Tree-based Ridge Extractor,][]{TREX} are widely used on discrete data.
 In \disperse, filaments are defined as links between maxima and saddles in the density field, using a topological segmentation of the galaxy catalogue that consistently identifies all geometric features of the cosmic web (walls, voids, filaments, peaks).
 Only the most topologically robust structures are retained.
-In contrast, \trex defines filaments as a graph-based tree structure modeling the cosmic web skeleton.
+In contrast, \trex defines filaments as a graph-based tree structure modelling the cosmic web skeleton.
 These algorithms allow for filament detection in observations.
-As an alternative, the MMF/Nexus formalism is an explicitly multiscale method to analyse the cosmic web in simulations \citep{Calvo2007,Cautun2014}.
-Dynamically motivated approaches have also been proposed for some time \citep{Arnold1982,Bond1996,Feldbrugge2024}, and offer valuable insights into the formation of the cosmic web.
+As an alternative, the MMF/Nexus formalism is an explicitly multi-scale method used to analyse the cosmic web in simulations \citep{Calvo2007,Cautun2014}.
+Dynamically motivated approaches have also been proposed for some time \citep{Arnold1982,Bond1996,Feldbrugge2024} and offer valuable insights into the formation of the cosmic web.
 However, these methods are less straightforward to implement in observational datasets.

 Different studies have tested the capability of \disperse to detect filaments around clusters.
-New generations of surveys such as the WEAVE Wide Field Cluster Survey \citep{Kuchner2021, Cornwell2022, Kraljic2022,Cornwell2023}, and \Euclid \citep{EuclidSkyOverview} motivate a renewed interest.
-In contrast to detections based on the galaxy distribution, other recent studies attempt to detect filaments from the gas density field in simulations \citep{Schimd2024,Santoni2024}, and in X-rays observations \citep{DISPERSE,Gallo2024}.
+New generations of surveys such as the WEAVE Wide Field Cluster Survey \citep{Kuchner2021, Cornwell2022, Kraljic2022,Cornwell2023}, and \Euclid \citep{EuclidSkyOverview} have motivated a renewed interest.
+In contrast to detections based on the galaxy distribution, other recent studies have attempted to detect filaments from the gas density field in simulations \citep{Schimd2024,Santoni2024}, and in X-ray observations \citep{DISPERSE,Gallo2024}.